Quintessential Belfast Itinerary

 Check out the full festival programme.
 The At a Glance guide may help you to integrate with your adventures in Belfast.

-We have teamed up Hastings Hotels, our official accommodation partner, to offer special rates to guests attending our festival (subject to availability).
+We have teamed up with a range of official accommodation partners, offering special rates to guests attending our festival (subject to availability).
 Check out WHERE TO STAY

 If you would like to keep up-to-date with festival news, you can join our e-newsletter.